 When entering into a business partnership, you sign an agreement explicitly establishing what happens to finances and ownership if one of the partners wants out.
 Similarly, a prenup contains the terms and conditions of marriage that both you and your spouse must agree upon to take into effect.
 To hold up in court, the document must be fair and mutually beneficial as well.
 Just like a business agreement, a prenup helps you and your partner move forward confidently from a legal standpoint during an exciting event of your life.

-To help you even further, we created this comprehensive prenup planner to help walk couples through the questions you should be asking each other before getting married.
+To help you even further, we created this prenup guide to help walk couples through the questions you should be asking each other before getting married.
 As you read through, don’t hesitate to reach out to us with any questions—we’d be happy to help.